geb/geb/doc/manual/src/chapters/130-project.md

 * Explicitly calling `at()` with a page object will throw `UndefinedAtCheckerException` instead of silently passing if the page object does not define an at checker.
 * Passing a page with no at checker to `click(List<Class<? extends Page>>)` or as one of the pages in `to` template option will throw `UndefinedAtCheckerException`.

+#### New Features

+* Support for dealing with self-signed certificates in Download API using `SelfSignedCertificateHelper`.
+* Connections created when using Download API can be configured globally using `defaultDownloadConfig` configuration option.

 ### 0.9.0

 #### New Features